 If it is only capable of firing in semi automatic, if falls in the Single Shot Rifle category.
 It must be proven/demonstrated to the marshals that the weapon CANNOT be fired in full automatic mode.

-If any weapon is found to be over the limit, it will not be allowed on site.
+If any weapon is found to be over the limit, it will not be allowed into game zones.
 A rental weapon will be made available at full price (subject to availability) to the user of such weapons.

 Any attempt to deceive site staff of the muzzle velocity/power of their weapon will result in the weapon being barred for that day and the user may suffer a temporary/life site ban.